-lssue Action Status (Verification by Fairphone) Written policy availability The employee handbook includes stipulation on punitive fines, i.e., late comers or undertime, or who leaves the work post without an approved excuse for 2-6 hours is considered absent for 0.5 day; late comers or undertime or who leaves the work post without an approved excuse for over 6 hours is considered absent for 1 day.
+TAOS entry assessment October 2014 Action plan Status update February-April 2015 (verification by Fairphone) TAOS unannounced assessment April 2015 Status update April 2016 (verification by Fairphone) Written policy availability The employee handbook includes stipulation on punitive fines, i.e., late comers or undertime, or who leaves the work post without an approved excuse for 2-6 hours is considered absent for 0.5 day; late comers or undertime or who leaves the work post without an approved excuse for over 6 hours is considered absent for 1 day.
 The procedures must exclude the use of deductions/ monetary fines.
-Last follow up on 2 April 2015 - The factory has modified the language to "Late comer or who leaves work without an approval will be considered absent from work.
+Last follow up on 2 April 2015 - The factory has modified the language to "Late comer or who leaves work without v approval will be considered absent from work.
 Hourly pay will be deducted based on the hours of absence."
 The factory has posted this modification on public message boards, officially notified employees via email and trainings.
-Employees hired after the assessment received an employee handbook with the hand- made corrected employee handbook will be available in the cafeteria since March 2015.
+Employees hired after the assessment received an employee handbook with the hand-made correction.
+According to the factory, the hand-made corrected employee handbook will be available in the cafeteria since March 2015.
 Electronic copy of the modified employee handbook; notification shows internal announcement on this issue; email shows internal communication on this issue; training signing sheet; and discussion with the factory management.
+Completed.
+Completed.
+Factory walk- through.

-Working hours The time records from Sept.
-2013-2014 indicate that the the workers' total weekly working hours exceeded 60 hours when production schedules were tight; the weekly working hours during the review period ranged from 54-77 hours.
+TAOS entry assessment October 2014 Action plan Status update February-April 2015 (verification by Fairphone) TAOS unannounced assessment April 2015 Status update April 2016 (verification by Fairphone) Working hours The time records from Sept.
+2013- 2014 indicate that the the workers' total weekly working hours exceeded 60 hours when production schedules were tight; the weekly working hours during the review period ranged from 54-77 hours.
 The highest weekly working hours reached 79 hours as indicated by the time records of 2 of the 25 sample workers (Assembly and SMT workshops).
 This was recorded in July 2014.
 Management should establish/ strengthen working hour control system to ensure that the total working hours do not exceed 60 hours a week.
 Last follow up on 13 February 2015 - Factory has developed and started implementing a control system for working hours since November 2014.
 Production managers are asked to thoroughly forecast the labor demand within their departments and submit a request to HR to approve their labor demand and working hours.
 Reasons and causes for overtime are reported and recorded in the HR department.
 Weekly working hour tracking sheet; discussion with the factory management.
-Working hours The time records for Sept.
-2013- 2014 of 25 sample workers as well as information gathered through worker and management interviews indicate that the workers were not guaranteed one rest day in every seven days when the production schedules were tight.
-The highest continuous period worked by the workers was 28 days (June 21- July18, 2014).
-Management should provide all employees one day off in every seven days.
-Last follow up on 13 February 2015 - Corporate HR is monitoring workers' working days on a weekly basis.
-HR officers request each department to review and schedule working days every week, and review the actual number of days worked.
-If in an exceptional case workers need to work beyond the 6th day, HR and corporate HR's approval is required.
-The factory states that such an exception is only made in rare cases and is not a common practice.
-Weekly working hour tracking sheet; discussion with the factory management.
+The time records from Oct.
+2014-Mar.
+2015 indicate that the workers' total weekly working hours exceeded 60 hours when production schedules were tight.
+The weekly work hours during the review period ranged from 55-77 hours.
+In August 2015, Hi-P started measures to limit weekly working hours to max.
+60 after communicating with all levels of employees.
+Records for August 2015-April 2016 show that while weekly working hours for all production workers on average were below 60 hours, there were several instances when weekly working hours exceeded 60hrs.
+Fairphone and Hi-P will continue working together to improve control of working hours.
+Working hours.